apache/openwhisk/performance/README.md

 A few simple but efficient test suites for determining the maximum throughput and end-user latency of the Apache OpenWhisk system.

 ## Workflow
-- A standard OpenWhisk system is deployed. (_Note that the edge NGINX router and API Gateway are currently left out.
-As a consequence, the tests talk directly to the controller._)
+- A standard OpenWhisk system is deployed. (_Note that the API Gateway is currently left out for the tests._)
 - All limits are set to 999999, which in our current use case means "No throttling at all".
 - The deployment is using the docker setup proposed by the OpenWhisk development team: `overlay` driver and HTTP API enabled via a UNIX port.